You won’t ever catch Teddy Atlas taking anything for granted.

 Who’s Howard Schoor, you ask?

-Well, he’s a 1956 graduate of Curtis HS who earned a Batchelor of Science in Civil Engineering Degree from Lafayette College.
+Well, he’s a 1956 graduate of Curtis High School who earned a Batchelor of Science in Civil Engineering Degree from Lafayette College in Easton, Pennsylvania.
 He worked as an engineer on the approach roads … no the Staten Island Expressway … to the Verrazano Bridge.
 The 78-year-old Schoor spends between 7-9 hours a day painting.

 Schoor’s art curator, Ruby Edelman, attended the Teddy Dinner, in part because there’s a scholarship given annually in her brother’s name (Dr. Theodore A. Atlas George Horowitz Scholarship).

 “(Schoor) knew George and they both had similar philanthropic values and as the curator to Howard Schoor Art, it was a natural fit for Howard to support the event that helps needy children in Staten Island,” said Edelman.
 “Howard felt donating a piece of art to raise money at a silent auction for his home town would help as well.”